klimaj/pyrosetta-extras/pyrosettacluster/README.md

   <br><br>
 </div>

-PyRosettaCluster is a Python framework for reproducible, high-throughput job distribution of user-defined PyRosetta protocols efficiently parallelized on the user's local computer, high-performance computing (HPC) cluster, or elastic cloud computing infrastructure with available compute resources.
+*PyRosettaCluster* is a Python-based framework for reproducible, high-throughput job distribution of user-defined PyRosetta protocols efficiently parallelized on the user's local computer, high-performance computing (HPC) cluster, or elastic cloud computing infrastructure with available compute resources.

 ## Table of Contents